posting-humanism/posting-humanism.github.io/content/posts/kinds-of-posthumanism.md

 Now that we know what post-humanism is, we can finally figure out what some post-human ideologies might look like under our definition.
 Remember, the goal of any post-humanist ideology should be to at least shift the "starting point for serious moral and philosophical inquiry" away from to human, and to something else.

-I am going to porpose a few real subsects I've observe within this fake version of a real ideology that I made up:
+So, let's do this.
+We are going to explore a few real groups I've observed within this fake version of a real ideology that I made up:

  - Vegan post-humanism (please trust me)
  - Anti-life-ism